Shola-Adegunle/s3-for-terraform-state/README.md

 ## Provider Configuration

 The AWS provider is used with a version constraint of `>=5`.
-The configuration specifies that the AWS credentials are sourced from the file located at `~/.aws/credentials`, and the AWS region is set to `us-east-1`.
+The configuration specifies that the AWS credentials are sourced from the profile specied under `profile2`, and the AWS region is set to `us-east-1`.

 ```hcl
 terraform {